leibniz-future-lab/.github/profile/README.md

 * [clinALL](https://git.l3s.uni-hannover.de/tang/clinALL): **AI-assisted clinical framework to facilitate diagnostic and translational discovery in hematological neoplasia**
 <br> clinALL is a clinical data integration, visualization and analysis framework especially designed for hematological neoplasia.
 Its main user interface is based on Uniform Manifold Approximation
 and Projection (UMAP) analysis of the RNA sequencing data.
 Both clinical and genomic information provided by the users can be integrated and visualized on top of the UMAP.

+* [MPM](https://git.l3s.uni-hannover.de/dong/mpm): **A Message Passing framework with Multi-data Integration for miRNA-Disease Association Prediction**
+<br> We propose a biologically-motivated data-driven approach for the micro RNA-disease association prediction, which overcomes the data scarcity problem by exploiting information from multiple data sources.
+Users can explore the predictions of our model through a [**WebApp**](http://software.mpm.leibniz-ai-lab.de/).
+In addition, we make the biological information associated to miRNAs and diseases available.

 * [IVP-VAE](https://github.com/jingge326/ivpvae): **IVP-VAE: Modeling EHR Time Series with Initial Value Problem Solvers**
 <br> We propose a novel continuous-time model which can capture sequential patterns of EHR time series by purely solving multiple IVPs in parallel.